rmaldonadop/de-challenge/Deployment/Deployment.md

 - Python 3.7

 # Python Code deployment
-- create a directory for the deployment and open it
+- create a directory for the deployment
+- copy the requirements.txt, config.ini and etl-db.py files in the depoy directory (from the python folder)
 ```
 mkdir "deploy"
 cd deploy